smikhalevski/roqueform/packages/react/README.md

 ```

 By default, `FieldRenderer` component re-renders only when the provided field was updated directly, so updates from
-ancestors or derived fields would be ignored.
+ancestors or child fields would be ignored.
 Add the `eagerlyUpdated` property to force `FieldRenderer` to re-render
 whenever its value was affected.

 ```diff